ioccc-src/winner/next/rules.md

-Watch both [the IOCCC status page](../status.html) and the [@IOCCC mastodon feed](https://fosstodon.org/@ioccc) for information about future IOCCC openings. **Please note** that unless you are mentioned you will **NOT** get a push notification with the app so you should refresh the feed from time to time.
+Watch both [the IOCCC status page](../status.html) and the [@IOCCC mastodon feed](https://fosstodon.org/@ioccc) for information about future IOCCC openings.

+**HINT to mastodon users**: You may wish to refresh the [@IOCCC mastodon feed](https://fosstodon.org/@ioccc) page and/or mastodon app from time to time to view IOCCC mastodon updates.

 <!-- END: the next line ends content from: inc/rules.closed.hdr -->
 <!-- This is the last line modified by the tool: bin/gen-status.sh -->